 The way it works is very straightforward.
-If you offer valuable information in a captivating way, you will have more probabilities of catching the attention of your visitors, encouraging them to take specific action, such as: filling out a form, buying a product, subscribing to a service, etc.…
+If you offer valuable information in a captivating way, you will have more probability of catching the attention of your visitors, and encouraging them to take specific action, such as: filling out a form, buying a product, subscribing to a service, etc.…

-- Branding: A landing page can be very useful to position your brand.
+- Branding: A landing page can be very useful for positioning your brand.
 If this is your objective, the content must be coherent with the position that you are looking for.

 - Direct response and conversion: When the target of your landing page is to get more potential customers to take action.
 Landing pages are crucial to help you achieve your goals and to generate information for a specific marketing campaign.

 If your objective is to increase the conversion rate, the key is to build a landing page.
 But, why should we generate a new page instead of driving users to our already existing homepage?
 The answer is easy, a website home page is more generic while a landing page will lead visitors to the specific action that you want them to take.
 The main elements of a landing page are:

 - Value Proposition.
 Click here to learn how to design a strong value proposition.

 - Images or videos showing your product or service.